ETERNA-earkiv/ETERNA/documentation/Metadata_Formats.md

 ### Reload configuration

-After changing the configuration files you must restart RODA so that your changes become effective.
+After changing the configuration files you must restart ETERNA so that your changes become effective.
 Do that by restarting your container or your application server.